Proton Structure Functions from Holographic Einstein-Dilaton Models: Holographic approach for determining structure functions

 To calculate (\ref{matrixE}) using holographic tools, we follow steps similar to the approach used by Polchinski and Strassler in \cite{Polchinski:2002jw}.
 The idea is to consider the matrix element above given by an interaction action defined as

-where $z$ is the holographic coordinate, and $g_V$ is the coupling vertex of the photon field ${\cal A}^m$ with the initial and final fermionic states $\Psi_i$ and $\Psi_X$, involved the DIS process, respectively.
-All these fields live in the bulk of the five-dimensional asymptotic AdS space, and $\Gamma_m$ are the four-component Dirac matrices in those dimensions (see Section \ref{barstates} for details).
+where $z$ is the holographic coordinate, $g$ the determiant of the metric to be specified in next section, $F(z)$ is an effective scale dependent coupling between the photon field ${\cal A}^m$ and the initial and final fermionic states $\Psi_i$ and $\Psi_X$, involved in the DIS process, respectively.
+For instance, in the particular case of the soft wall model, the function $F(z)$ is usually taken as the dilaton field \cite{Abidin:2009hr, Braga:2011wa}.
+All these fields live in the bulk of the five-dimensional asymptotic AdS space, and $\Gamma_m$ are the four-component Dirac matrices in those dimensions.

 Polschinski and Strassler \cite{Polchinski:2002jw}, and other related works (see, e.g. \cite{Borsa:2023tqr,Kovensky:2018xxa,Hatta:2007he,BallonBayona:2007rs,BallonBayona:2007qr,Cornalba:2008sp,Pire:2008zf,Albacete:2008ze,BallonBayona:2008zi,Gao:2009ze,Taliotis:2009ne,Yoshida:2009dw,Hatta:2009ra,Avsar:2009xf,Cornalba:2009ax,Bayona:2009qe,Cornalba:2010vk,Brower:2010wf,Gao:2010qk,BallonBayona:2010ae,Braga:2011wa,Koile:2013hba,Koile:2014vca,Gao:2014nwa,Capossoli:2015sfa,FolcoCapossoli:2020pks,Koile:2015qsa,Jorrin:2016rbx,Kovensky:2016ryy,Kovensky:2017oqs,Amorim:2018yod,Watanabe:2019zny,Jorrin:2020cil,Amorim:2021ffr,Mamo:2021cle,Tahery:2021xsj,Jorrin:2022lua,Bigazzi:2023odl,Mayrhofer:2024vnb}) compute (\ref{PP}) by first solving the equations of motion for the fields, derived from actions of the form